Rest easy Gardeners,

 - Peaches and apricots: Their buds can be killed by the extreme cold.

 - Apples and pears: Frost can thin the crop but not eliminate it.
-Sometimes this is as plus as too many fruits reduces quality.
-Ideally you’ll want an apple or pear every 4-6 inches.
+Sometimes this is a plus, as too many fruits reduce quality.
+Ideally, you’ll want an apple or pear every 4-6 inches.

 - Plums: Fruit will not set if temperatures reach 25 degrees or below.